OrdinaRoelant/MLStudioWorkshop/Deploying a model/workshop.md

 In this part of the workshop we are going to deploy the model we trained in [part 1](https://github.com/OrdinaRoelant/MLStudioWorkshop/blob/master/Training%20a%20model/workshop.md).
 Be sure to finish that part first, before continuing with the deployment part.

 ## Create a real-time inference pipeline
+To deploy your pipeline, you must first convert the training pipeline into a real-time inference pipeline.
+This process removes training components and adds web service inputs and outputs to handle requests.

+1) Above the pipeline canvas, select **Create inference pipeline** > **Real-time inference pipeline**.

 ## Create an inferencing cluster